Understanding stop_reason in the Claude Messages API

 case "end_turn":

-return response.content # clean finish, return to user
+return response.content # clean finish

 case "tool_use":